Chase Banking Fees

 Other perks of the account include that ability to access 6,000 ATMs and nearly 4,900 branches across the country along with the ability to use Chase’s online banking, bill pay and mobile banking services.

+Other fees associated with Chase Total Checking is listed below.
 There is no interest accrued on your balance with this checking account and you will be charged $2.50 per withdrawal at any non-Chase ATM.
 On top of that, one of the main features that Chase users seem to enjoy is the Chase QuickPay features with Zelle (which we’ve reviewed here).
 It’s a money transfer service that lets you send money online to friends and family members.

 Chase Premier Plus Checking